MacDonald Naturopathic & Counselling

 • With your input, a personalized treatment plan will be proposed to help you achieve your health goals

-At the MacDonald Naturopathic Medical Clinic we take special care to understand the unique needs of each of our patients.
-Our friendly front desk receptionists are always happy to help you in any way they can.
+At MacDonald Naturopathic & Counselling we take care to understand the unique needs of each of our patients.
+Our friendly front desk receptionists are always happy to help you.
 Please don't hesitate to contact us if you have any further questions or if you would like to arrange an appointment.

 Naturopathic Medicine treats all forms of health concerns -- from pediatric to geriatric, from acute infections to chronic illness and from the physical to the psychological.
 It is the approach, philosophy and training of naturopathic doctors that set it apart from other forms of health care.